ericDeCourcy/Notes/tw200/tw200-2018-maintenance-notes.md

 - You'll need something very narrow to clean the various holes in the carb jets.
 I used a piece of stranded copper wire, cutting off strands until the wire was small enough to fit in the holes.
 Other folks have suggested using a high E guitar string.
 - The screws are JIS screws.
 Slightly different than Philips head screws.
 Apparently you're less likely to strip these tiny screws if you use a JIS bit.
 [Read about the differences here](https://daitool.com/blogs/news/phillips-head-vs-jis-screwdriver-japanese-industrial-standard-screwdrivers?srsltid=AfmBOorsD4-jTLMtJqWv1La45mxdXCJmpPWTL9fakPbLCGdC23XIfl2Z)
 - The "emulsion tube" or "emulsifier tube" is really just the main nozzle "bleed" or the entire assembly between the main jet and the nozzle.
+- The choke cuts off airflow.
+This is for easier starting of the bike, where less air is needed vs fuel.
+  - Imagine you're getting "choked".
+Choking == no air.

 ## Spark Plug